Azure-Samples/key-vault-python-network-acl/README.md

 platforms: python
 author: schaabs
 ---
-# Authentication samples for Azure Key Vault using the Azure Python SDK
+# Managing network access to a key vault using the Azure Python SDK

 This Sample repo includes sample code that demonstrates managing network access to a key vault through VNET and IP ACLs using the Azure Python SDK.